Artisan Hemp Flower Market On The Rise

 Also missing from smokable hemp: Any of the regulations or testing requirements that come along with tobacco or marijuana products.

-Smokable hemp is being sold in states that don’t allow medical marijuana.
+Smokable hemp flower and specifically artisan hemp flower is being sold in states that don’t allow medical marijuana.
 Or, that have inadequate programs, ones where medical marijuana is limited to CBD tinctures.
 “Most of the clients we sell to are on the East Coast, where smokable (marijuana) flower isn’t available,” said Steven Turetsky, managing director of Shi Farms, a hemp producer in Colorado.

 His company experimented with the product this year and found demand so strong that it plans to devote a hemp plot in New York to its production in 2019.
 Peterson and other hemp producers offering smokable hemp told Hemp Industry Daily that they won’t sell it to people younger than 18, the same threshold as tobacco.
 But that’s a voluntary decision; right now, there are no regulations around how smokable hemp should be produced or labeled.
 “It’s completely flying under the radar right now,” Gomez said.